 Asia-Pacific to Dominate the Market

-- The country is investing USD 1.43 trillion in the next five year till 2025, in major construction projects which includes ultra high voltage energy projects, big data centers, high-speed railway and intercity tracks and stations, 5G base stations, electric vehicles charging station, and various other projects.
+- China is in the midst of a construction mega-boom.
+The country has the largest building market in the world, making up 20% of all construction investment globally.
+The country alone is expected to spend nearly USD 13 trillion on buildings by 2030.
 According to National Development and Reform Commission (NDRC), the Shanghai plan includes the investment of USD 38.7 billion in the next three years, whereas Guangzhou has signed 16 new infrastructure projects with an investment of USD 8.09 billion.

-- Overall, continuous investments in the infrastructure sector are going to largely boost the consumption of glass fiber in the Asia-Pacific region.
+- Overall, continuous investments in various end-user sector are going to largely boost the consumption of glass fiber in the Asia-Pacific region.

 To understand geography trends, Download Sample Report

 The glass fiber market is consolidated in nature.
-Some of the major players in the market include China Jushi Co.
-Ltd, Owens Corning, Saint-Gobain Vetrotex, Johns Manville, and Nippon Electric Glass Co.
-Ltd, among others.
+Some of the major players in the market (not in any particular order) includes Owens Corning, Saint-Gobain Vetrotex, Johns Manville, and Nippon Electric Glass Co.
+Ltd and China Jushi Co.
+Ltd among others.

 - In August 2020, Jushi developed E9 ultra-high modulus glass fiber that exceeds 100GPa to fully support the development of large-scale and lightweight wind turbine blades.
 At the same time, Jushi's glass fiber intelligent manufacturing has been continuously promoted in the three major east, middle, and west bases, and the production efficiency has been greatly improved, and the product quality and product performance have been significantly improved, leading to the improvement of the competitiveness of the main material of wind turbine blades.